hyeen24/ELT-Pipeline/README.md

 Overview
 ========

-This project stimulate a creation in ELT pipeline.
+This project stimulate a creation of an ELT pipeline.

 Technology
 ================